odanoburu/FreeLing-User-Manual/processing-classes.md

     Class probabilities are smoothed to avoid zero-probabilities.

-*   Section `&lt;SingleTagFreq&gt;`.
+*   Section `<SingleTagFreq>`.
 Unigram probabilities.

-    If the ambiguity class is not found in the `&lt;ClassTagFreq&gt;`, individual frequencies for its possible tags are used.
+    If the ambiguity class is not found in the `<ClassTagFreq>`, individual frequencies for its possible tags are used.

     One tag per line, each line with format: <tt>tag #observ</tt>